polkadot-fellows/RFCs/text/0027-corejam.md

 1. Remain with Webassembly rather than RISC-V, both for Work Class logic and the subordinate environments which can be set up from Work Class logic.
 The introduction of Work Classes is a permissioned action requiring governance intervention.
 Work Packages will otherwise execute as per the proposal. *Minor changes to the status quo.*
 2. Attested Work Packages must finish running in time and not panic.
 Therefore `WorkResult` must have an `Infallible` error type.
 If an Attestation is posted for a Work Package which panics or times out, then this is a slashable offence. *No change to the status quo.*
 3. There should be full generalization over Work Package contents, as per the proposal.
 Introduction of Authorizers, `refine`, `prune` and `accumulate`. *Additional code to the status quo.*

+To optimize the present situation, a number of "natively implemented", fixed-function registrations will be provided.
+The Work Class of index zero will be used to represent the Parachains Work Class and will have a "native" (i.e. within the Wasm runtime) implementation of `refine` and `accumulate`.
+Secondly, a fixed-function set of Auth IDs 9,999 and lower simply represent Authorizers which accept Work Packages which contain a single Work Item of the Parachains Work Class which pertain to progressing a parachain of ID equal to the Auth ID value.

 Later implementation steps would polish (1) to replace with RISC-V (with backwards compatibility) and polish (2) to support posting receipts of timed-out/failed Work Packages on-chain for RISC-V Work Classes.